Why do we need a massage?

 What to expect after a deep tissue massage -

+It's important to drink a lot of water after a deep tissue massage to help flush lactic acid out of the tissues.
+If you don't, you might be sore the next day.
 It's possible that you might feel some soreness the day after a deep tissue massage even if you do drink water, but this just means a lot of waste products were flushed out of the tissues.
 You should continue to stay hydrated and keep drinking water, especially if you're traveling and staying active.
 You should also book another appointment if you enjoyed your experience and are attempting to treat chronic pain.
 Integrating a deep tissue massage into your routine is much more effective than one session, especially because the masseuse will become more familiar with your body as you become more familiar with their techniques each time you go.